 Eastern skunk cabbage grows in wet soils in and around New York City (NYC), where urbanisation has altered the environment in some stereotypical ways.
 Here are three.
 First, with all the impervious surfaces, runoff tends to be high, so urban soils tend to experience drought as well as big biogeochemical changes.
 Next, there is NYC’s strong urban heat island.
 That’s the phenomenon whereby cities are warmer than outlying areas.
 Kind of like a microcosm of global warming.
 Finally, the species composition of pollinator assemblages may shift in cities.

 To our knowledge, the urban ecology of eastern skunk cabbage has never been studied.
-Meg is most curious about its distribution along the urban gradient, which insects pollinate it and how urbanisation (especially the heat island) impacts thermogenesis.
+Meg is investigating (1) its distribution along the urban gradient, (2) its phenology—meaning, the timing of its life-cycle events, (2) the insects that pollinate it and (4) how urbanisation (especially the heat island) impacts thermogenesis.